-I also wish to express my sincere appreciation and gratitude to my team of directors, management and employees throughout this challenging time when we had to adapt to a new normal style of work, for their dedication, team spirit and hard work in achieving sustainable financial results in a volatile year.
+I also wish to express my sincere appreciation and gratitude to my team of directors, management and employees throughout this challenging time for their dedication, team spirit and hard work in achieving sustainable financial results in a volatile year.

 At this time of uncertainties, I believe that our team will have the strength and tenacity to persevere in facing the challenges ahead and deliver a bright future for YBS Group.